A. Allison's Fort |

 James Claypoole's Blockhouse (1791 - ?), Manor Township just above Ford City, nearly across from Fort Armstrong (2).

-William Green's Blockhouse (1791 - ?), Rosston, also known as Fort Green, built by the PA state militia, with barracks.
-Site probably on Lot 22.
+William Green's Blockhouse (1792 - ?), Rosston, also known as Fort Green, a log stockade and blockhouse built by the PA state militia, with separate huts for the troops.
+Site probably on the original Lot 22 plat, above Crooked Creek.
+The Green family moved elsewhere before 1804.

-Freeport Blockhouse (1793 - ?), Freeport, a fortified gristmill and blockhouse located near Water Street below Fifth Street.
+Freeport Blockhouse (1793 - 1795 ?), Freeport, a fortified gristmill and blockhouse located near Water Street below Fifth Street, above Buffalo Creek.
 Also known as Buffalo Creek Blockhouse.
 Used by the PA state militia.

 William Clark's Blockhouse (1790 - ?), Plum Creek Township, at the mouth of Plum Creek near Elderton.